porifa/laravel-package-kit/README.md

 [![Downloads](https://img.shields.io/packagist/dt/porifa/laravel-package-kit.svg?style=flat-square)](https://packagist.org/packages/porifa/laravel-package-kit)
 [![License](https://img.shields.io/packagist/l/porifa/laravel-package-kit.svg?style=flat-square)](https://packagist.org/packages/porifa/laravel-package-kit)

-This package contains a `PackageServiceProvider` that you can use in your packages to easily register config files, and more.
+This package contains a `PackageServiceProvider` that you can use in your packages to easily register config files, commands, migrations and more.

 ## Usage
 In your package you should let your service provider extend `Porifa\LaravelPackageKit\PackageServiceProvider`.